The BPCC Updated statutes

 a) Collaborate, by all means at their disposal, in the implementation of the association’s objectives and promote its best possible development;

-b) Comply and ensure compliance with the present statutes and any other regulations that may subsequently be approved by the association’s governing bodies;
+b) Comply and ensure compliance with the present articles of association and any other regulations that may subsequently be approved by the association’s governing bodies;

-c) Accept the decisions of the association’s governing bodies;
+c) Comply the decisions of the association’s governing bodies;

-d) Perform the positions for which they have been elected or designated, with zeal and diligence, unless there are a special grounds for dispensation, recognised to impede the pursuit of such tasks;
+d) Perform the positions for which they have been elected or designated, with zeal and diligence, unless there are a special grounds for excuse, recognised to impede the pursuit of such tasks;

 e) Pay the membership entrance fee and annual fee in accordance with the amounts set by the Board of Directors;

 f) The fees of the B.P.C.C.’s members fall due and must be settled on the first day of the month of January, and members that enter the association after June 1 of each year, shall only be obliged to pay a fee equivalent to half the annual fee.